Leader of the Liberal Party since April 14, 2013.

-Founded during the midst of the Great Depression (1929-1939), Canada’s New Democratic Party, first known as the Cooperative Commonwealth Federation (CCF), was originally a hardline socialist party dedicated to the democratic overthrow of the capitalist system and the creation of a “planned economy” in its place.
+Founded during the midst of the Great Depression (1929-1939), Canada’s New Democratic Party, first known as the Cooperative Commonwealth Federation (CCF), was originally a hardline socialist party dedicated to the democratic overthrow of the capitalist system and implementation of a government-planned economy in its place.
 In the decades since, the NDP has moved in a more moderate direction, and today champions the goal of a social democratic society with a “mixed economy,” in which the government tightly regulates the economy but doesn’t run it.
 Today, the NDP is considered quite similar to the Liberal Party in terms of beliefs, but takes a more aggressively progressive position on taxing the wealthy and large corporations, environmental regulation, and non-interventionist foreign policy.

 Canada has never had an NDP prime minister and for most of its history the NDP has consistently come in a distant third or fourth place in the parliamentary seat count.
 Only once, in 2011, did it come in second, briefly surpassing the Liberals.
 The NDP has exercised the most political power during periods when seats in the Canadian parliament were quite evenly divided, meaning even a small number of votes could determine whether a vote passed or fails.
 Important Canadian social programs such as old age pensions and national medicare are usually at least partially credited to NDP deal-making in closely divided parliaments of the past.